rdswyc/DataStructures/Stack/README.md

 ### Contains

-Checks if a given `TKey` exists within the `Stack` items.
+Checks if a given item `T` exists within the `Stack` items.
 This is a `O(n)` operation, since all items need to be searched.

 ```
-bool Contains(Stack stack, TKey key);
+bool Contains(Stack stack, T item);
 ```

 #### Parameters

 `stack`
-The stack to check for the key.
+The stack to check for the item.

-`key`
+`item`
-The key to check.
+The item to check.

 #### Returns
 `bool` true if an item is found, false otherwise.